Acuant/AcuantiOSMobileSDK/README.md

 >
 > }

+#Miscellaneous
+##How to check version of the SDK.

+Open the AcuantMobileSDK.framework
+Open the Version folder.
+Open the folder with number version.
+Open the Resources folder
+Open the Info.plist file inside you can find the version number

 #Change Log

 Acuant iOS MobileSDK version 4.6.2.

-Hotfix to solve the problem of compiling the framework using SDK simulator..
+Hotfix to solve the problem of compiling the framework using SDK simulator.